-- Trauma Exposure Course objectives may expose students to elements of trauma and trigger traumatic stress.
-There will, at times, be content forecasting notes placed on particular texts. - Reactions to Trauma How a student responds to traumagenic information or events varies from student to student and depends on personal history.
-This course will utilize three phases of trauma recovery: Safety, Remembrance and Mourning, and Reconnection (integration). - Student Disclosure of Trauma Students have the opportunity to disclose personal experiences of trauma in a variety of ways.
-These might include: individual meeting with the instructor, during oncampus discussions, or in writing through personal reflection, email, writing/class assignments. - Flexibility Students with higher levels of reactivity to course content will be met with a higher level of flexibility. - Course Progression The instructor will inform students of the topics and progression of the course. - Assessment Assessments are used to not only measure progress toward stated objectives and student learning but also monitor student response.
-This may be done through weekly warm-ups, reflection papers, circle processes, and projects.
+- Student Disclosure of Trauma Students have the opportunity to disclose personal experiences of trauma in a variety of ways.
+These might include: individual meeting with the instructor, during small group discussions, or in writing through personal reflection, email, writing/class assignments. - Flexibility Students with higher levels of reactivity to course content will be met with a higher level of flexibility. - Course Progression The instructor will inform students of the topics and progression of the course. - Assessment Assessments are used to not only measure progress toward stated objectives and student learning but also monitor student response.
+This will be done in a variety of ways.